Shenandoah University To Hold Special Performance To Benefit SSMT Living Legacy Endowment Fund

 "Present for the Future," scheduled for 7:30 p.m. on Sunday, Aug.
 3, in Shenandoah's Ohrstrom-Bryant Theatre, will feature an ensemble of SU/SSMT alumni, headlined by J. Robert "Bobby" Spencer '91, a Tony Award nominee for his performance in Broadway's "Next to Normal" and original cast member of the Tony Award-winning Broadway hit "Jersey Boys."

 Two ticketing options are available: a $50 ticket for the show only, and a $75 ticket that includes access to a pre-show reception.
-Tickets can be purchased online.
+Tickets can be purchased online at ssmtva.org.
 There also will be a silent auction for items including tickets to Ford's Theatre and Arena Stage at the Mead Center for American Theater - both in Washington, D.C. - original artwork, and more.

 All proceeds from the event go toward the SSMT Living Legacy Endowment Fund, which was established to support the longevity of Shenandoah Summer Music Theatre.
 SSMT is in its 41st year, and this season includes productions of "Singin' in the Rain" (June 27-July 13), "Little Women" (July 18-27), and "Million Dollar Quartet" (Aug.
 1-10).